Covering convection with a thermal blanket: numerical simulation and stochastic modeling: Introduction

-Although the geometry, physical parameters, and time-scales presented in these works are very different from the mantle convection, they reveal surprising dynamics and most importantly, share the same fluid-structure interaction mechanism as the continental drift of Earth.
-These works confirm that continental plates are not only passive to the mantle flow advection beneath, but are also affecting the flow structure through the \textit{thermal blanket effect}: The continental crust is known to have a much lower heat flux compared to the oceanic crust due to its large crust depth \citep{mao2021insulating}, so the continental plates essentially serve as a blanket that prevents heat from escaping and warms up the mantle beneath.
+\mac{The numerical exploration of plate tectonics has developed rapidly in the past several decades. \cite{gurnis1988large} provided the first time-dependent numerical simulations of continental drift, where multiple continents were allowed to merge and diverge.
+As in this work, many other numerical and theoretical endeavors \citep{zhong1993dynamic,lowman1993mantle,lowman1995mantle,lowman1999thermal,lowman1999effects,lowman2001influence,zhong2000role} employ geophysical parameters of the mantle and enable rapid advancement of our understanding of the interior of Earth.
+It has also become clear that the two-way coupling between the continental plates and the mantle convection results in diverse dynamics \citep{gurnis1988large,zhong1993dynamic,phillips2005heterogeneity,Whitehead2015}.
+Most notably, large plates are observed to have more consistent motions, while small plates tend to move sporadically \citep{gurnis1988large,Whitehead2015}.
+These observations were recently examined by \cite{mao2019dynamics,mao2021insulating} through resolved numerical simulations. }

-How does this thermal blanket effect affect the dynamics of the mantle and continental plates?
-Why do different continental plates differ in mobility?
-We address these questions in this article, presenting a numerical investigation along with a simple stochastic model that show how a moving plate mechanically and thermally couples to a convecting fluid flow beneath it.
+\mac{The aforementioned works confirm that continental plates are not only passive to the mantle flow advection beneath, but are also affecting the flow structure through the \textit{thermal blanket effect}: The continental crust is known to have a much lower heat flux compared to the oceanic crust due to its large crust depth \citep{mao2021insulating}, so the continental plates essentially serve as a blanket that prevents heat from escaping and warms up the mantle beneath. }\nick{The warm and light mantle tends to rise, forming an upward convective flow.
+As this flow moves towards the surface of Earth it diverges and creates a fluid forcing beneath the continental plate, transporting the plate away.
+This is the current understanding of continental drift, and the thermal blanket effect has been verified both numerically and experimentally \citep{gurnis1988large,Zhong2005,zhong2007a,zhong2007b}. }